Marketing Strategies in Healthcare: A 5-Step Guide to the Basics

 Understanding your patients isn't just about their medical history or symptoms—it's about recognizing their needs, preferences, and expectations from your practice.

-The first step in truly understanding your patients is to discover what they value most in the care you provide them.
+The first step to truly understanding your patients is to identify what they value most in the care you provide.

 • Is it shorter waiting times?